angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 circumnavigate opposing countermagic or interaction.
 Often they use cards like Thoughtseize, Duress, Unmask, Veil of Summer and Defense Grid to try and get their combo through.
-If they are blue based combo then they will rely on countermagic, perhaps in conjecture with other tools, in order to _force through_ the win.
+If they are blue based combo then they will rely on countermagic, perhaps in conjunction with other tools, in order to _force through_ the win.
 Against non-blue based combo you should focus on balancing defense with offense.
 As much interaction as is relevant should be brought in.
 Cards like Flusterstorm, Veil of Summer, Spell Pierce and Mindbreak Trap should